Sheikh Hasina: Bangladesh democracy icon-turned-iron lady

 PHOTO

-The 76-year-old is all but assured of winning a fifth term as prime minister on Sunday, with the opposition boycotting a poll they say will be neither free nor fair.
+The 76-year-old won a fifth term as prime minister after polls on Sunday, with the opposition boycotting a vote they say was neither free nor fair.

-Hasina, the daughter of a revolutionary who led Bangladesh to independence, has presided over breakneck economic growth in a country once written off by US statesman Henry Kissinger as an irredeemable "basket case".
+The daughter of a revolutionary who led Bangladesh to independence, Hasina has presided over breakneck economic growth in a country once written off by US statesman Henry Kissinger as an irredeemable "basket case".

-"If I can form government again, we will turn the entire of Bangladesh into a prosperous and developed country," she said at the launch of her latest election campaign in December.
+Last month, she vowed to "turn the entire of Bangladesh into a prosperous and developed country".

-But critics accuse her government of unjustly jailing her chief leadership rival, passing draconian anti-press freedom laws and a litany of rights abuses including the murder of opposition activists.
+But critics accuse her government of unjustly jailing her chief rival, passing draconian anti-press freedom laws, and a litany of rights abuses including the murder of opposition activists.

 Hasina was 27 and travelling abroad when renegade military officers murdered her father, prime minister Sheikh Mujibur Rahman, along with her mother and three brothers in a 1975 coup.